 Yes.
 ALL certifiers (and applicants), in any category of accreditation, must meet the core performance criteria set out in the accreditation scheme.

 Read our exam information sheet to find out more about the Board’s accreditation exam.

 Contact the Board to find out when the next accreditation exam will be held.

 The Board may require an assessment at any time if there are concerns about a certifier's competence or ability.
 Triggers could include a number of complaints being made about a certifier, or a specific incident.
 However, there are no restrictions on the circumstances under which an assessment may be required (Building Professionals Act 2005 section 9A).

 An assessment may also be required as part of the process to apply for accreditation as a certifier (Building Professionals Act 2005 section 5(3)).

 No. Whether or not the council you work for will be amalgamated with other councils, your accreditation will remain valid.
 Read more

 - Read more about legislation, policies and standards, and the appropriate body to contact for advice.
-For example, contact the Department of Planning and Environment in regards to complying development.
+For example, contact the Department of Planning, Industry and Environment in regards to complying development.

 - Check the practice advice section of this website or use the search function - search results will include practice advice issued in previous issues of the Board's e-news.